 - (9) Includes 6,026,364 ordinary shares represented by ADSs held by Baillie Gifford & Co (Scottish Partnership).
 Information regarding beneficial ownership is reported as of December 31, 2018, based on the information contained in the Schedule 13G/A filed by Baillie Gifford & Co (Scottish Partnership) with SEC on January 24, 2019.
+Please see the Schedule 13G/A filed by Baillie Gifford & Co (Scottish Partnership) with SEC on January 24, 2019.
 Please see the Schedule 13G/A filed by Baillie Gifford & Co (Scottish Partnership) with SEC on January 24, 2019 for information relating to Baillie Gifford & Co (Scottish Partnership).
-The address for Baillie Gifford & Co (Scottish Partnership) is Calton Square, 1 Greenside Row, Edinburgh EH1 3AN, Scotland, the United Kingdom. - (10) Includes 2,636,075 ordinary shares represented by ADSs held by Priceline Group Treasury Company B.V., an indirectly wholly-owned subsidiary of Booking Holdings Inc. (formerly known as The Priceline Group Inc.), 67,994 ordinary shares held by Booking and an aggregate of 3,096,371.25 ordinary shares represented by ADSs issuable to Booking Holdings Treasury Company upon conversion of the convertible notes subscribed for and purchased by Priceline Group Treasury Company on August 7, 2014, May 29, 2015, December 11, 2015 and September 12, 2016 and later transferred to Booking Holdings Treasury Company in December 2018.
+The address for Baillie Gifford & Co (Scottish Partnership) is Calton Square, 1 Greenside Row, Edinburgh EH1 3AN, Scotland, the United Kingdom. - (10) Includes 2,636,075 ordinary shares represented by ADSs held by Priceline Group Treasury Company B.V., an indirectly wholly-owned subsidiary of Booking Holdings Inc. (formerly known as The Priceline Group Inc.), 67,994 ordinary shares held by Booking and an aggregate of 3,096,371.25 ordinary shares represented by ADSs issuable to Booking Holdings Treasury Company upon conversion of the convertible notes subscribed for and purchased by Priceline Group Treasury Company B.V. from the Company on August 7, 2014, May 29, 2015, December 11, 2015 and September 12, 2016 and later transferred to Booking Holdings Treasury Company in December 2018.
 Priceline Group Treasury Company B.V., Booking Holdings Treasury Company and Booking are collectively referred to as "Booking Entities" in this annual report.
-Information regarding beneficial ownership is reported as of September 12, 2016, based on the information contained in the Schedule 13D/A filed by the Booking Entities with SEC on September 19, 2016.
-Please see the Schedule 13D/A filed by the Booking Entities With SEC on September 19, 2016 for information relating to Booking.
-The address for Priceline Group Treasury Company B.V. is Herengracht 597, Amsterdam 1017CE, Netherlands, and the address for Booking is c/o Booking Holdings Inc., 800 Connecticut Avenue, Norwalk, CT 06854, the United States. - (11) Includes 4,072,481 ordinary shares represented by ADS held by T.ROWE PRICE ASSOCIATES, INC. Information regarding beneficial ownership is reported as of December 31, 2018, based on the information contained in the Schedule 13G/A filed by T.ROWE PRICE ASSOCIATES, INC. with SEC on February 14, 2019.
+Information regarding beneficial ownership is reported as of September 12, 2016, based on the information contained in the Schedule 13D/A filed by the Booking Entities with SEC on September 19, 2016 for information relating to Booking.
+The address for Priceline Group Treasury Company B.V. is Herengracht 597, Amsterdam 1017CE, Netherlands, and the address for Booking is c/o Booking Inc., 800 Connecticut Avenue, Norwalk, CT 06854, the United States. - (11) Includes 4,072,481 ordinary shares represented by ADS held by T.ROWE PRICE ASSOCIATES, INC. Information regarding beneficial ownership is reported as of December 31, 2018, based on the information contained in the Schedule 13G/A filed by T.ROWE PRICE ASSOCIATES, INC. with SEC on February 14, 2019.
 Please see the Schedule 13G/A filed by T.ROWE PRICE ASSOCIATES, INC. with SEC on February 14, 2019 for information relating to T.ROWE PRICE ASSOCIATES, INC. The address for T.ROWE PRICE ASSOCIATES, INC. is 100 E. Pratt Street, Baltimore, Maryland 21202, the United States.